siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 J_{\mathrm{available}} = 2u c.
 $$

-At constructive recovery, the two coherent contributions add in amplitude.
-The local bright energy density is therefore
+At collinear constructive recovery, the two coherent contributions add in amplitude on the same outgoing line.
+Relative to either arriving contribution, the local recovered density is

 $$
 u_{\mathrm{bright}} = 4u.
 $$

-If that single bright recovery channel were assigned the unchanged advance
-$c$, it would require
+If that recovered branch were assigned the unchanged advance $c$, it would require the flux

 $$
 J_{\mathrm{bright}} = u_{\mathrm{bright}}c = 4u c.
 $$

-But the laser only supplies $2u c$ into the two-arm recovery.
-There is no second positive forward channel with $\mathbf S>0$ that can provide the missing flux.
-The same input cannot feed a $4u$ branch moving at
+But the laser supplies only $2u c$ into the two-arm recovery.
+In the collinear case there is only one positive recovery channel and no second place with
+$\mathbf S>0$ that can provide the missing flux.
+The two split channels can be re-phased into one recovered branch, but the same input cannot feed a $4u$ branch moving at $c$.
-$c$.

 So the forbidden combination is precise: